 Later that night the band packed it up, jumped on a boat and motored off.
 Many of the boats pulled anchor and left leaving us to a quiet beautiful sunset.
 And I saw another CS34 sailboat, Chardonnay, in the harbour.
 I wonder if it knew our boat’s prior name, Dionysus.

 As we all get tucked in for bed.
 We check in on Bri to see how things are going.
-Is this what sailing is always like?
+She asks, is this what sailing is always like?
 Yes Bri, yes it is.